American Bittern Botaurus lentiginosus

 Black-crowned Night-Heron Nycticorax nycticorax

 Duval County is one of the oldest known extant breeding areas for Black-crowned Night-Herons in the state, with records going back a hundred years.
 Today they are rather easily located year round with the right plan.
 The “best” spot is the large pond at the entrance to Reddie Point Preserve; they are almost always roosting in the trees on the far side of that pond.
 There is a decent sized nesting colony at the Jacksonville Zoo, and there is another nesting spot adjacent to Blue Cypress Park and the Arlington Lions Club public boat ramp.
-There is almost always some hanging around there.

 Yellow-crowned Night Heron Nyctanassa violacea